The Importance of Peer Review

 Peer review is the process where an academic author’s work is subjected to the examination of other experts in the same field as part of the journal publication process.

-First of all, peer review complements but is entirely different from, editorial review.
+Complements but is entirely different from, editorial review

 Peer review is complementary to editorial review, because today, editorial review screens the overall compatibility of the article with the editorial guidelines of the scholarly journal in question.
 If a journal is large or leading in a given scientific field, and, especially, if a journal is multi-disciplinary, a manuscript is usually assigned to one of its sections’ editor.
 If a journal’s scope and reach are narrower and / or the journal is rather ‘young’, a manuscript can go directly to its general editors or editors-in-chief.
 In both cases, a preliminary editorial review generally aims at identifying whether the manuscript: